allegroai/clearml-docs/docs/fundamentals/task.md

 * Set hyperparameter and run-time configuration values

 Modifying a task clone's configuration will have the executing ClearML agent override the original values:
-* Modified package requirements will have the experiment script run with updated packages.
+* Modified package requirements will have the experiment script run with updated packages
 * Modified recorded command line arguments will have the ClearML agent inject the new values in their stead
-* Code-level configuration instrumented with [`Task.connect`](../references/sdk/task.md#connect) will be overridden by modified hyperparameters.
+* Code-level configuration instrumented with [`Task.connect`](../references/sdk/task.md#connect) will be overridden by modified hyperparameters